nsshommo/jaycuthrell.github.io/disclosure/index.md

 As of October 2010 I started a new role as a Managing Principal vArchitect with VCE and I am presently Chief of Staff for the Office of the CTO, [Dell EMC](http://www.vce.com) Converged Platforms and Solutions Division that provides me with access to place [referral links to job openings that may result in referral bonus payments to me](http://unicornjockey.com) as part of company wide hiring and recruiting incentives.

-As of January 2015, VCE is an EMC Federation Company with investments from Cisco and VMware.

-As of October 2015, [Dell and EMC signed a definitive agreement to combine](http://www.emc.com/futureready).
-(Please see the addendum at the bottom of this page.)

-As of December 2015, the “go shop” period has expired and ["EMC will continue to work with Michael Dell, MSD Partners and Silver Lake to pursue the combination of Dell and EMC"](http://www.emc.com/about/news/press/2015/20151212-01.htm) (Please see the addendum at the bottom of this page.)

-As of January 2016, VCE is now the Converged Platforms Division of [EMC](http://www.emc.com/futureready).
-(Please see the addendum at the bottom of this page.)

-As of August 2016, the Dell and EMC [transaction](http://www.emc.com/about/news/press/2016/20160830-01.htm) is set to close on September 7, 2016.
-(Please see the addendum at the bottom of this page.)

-As of September 7, 2016, I am a Director within the Global Office of the CTO for the Converged Platforms and Solutions Division of [Dell EMC](http://www.vce.com).

 I’ve also been the managing principal of my own consulting practice and had interesting gigs with other companies as well.
 [My abreviated CV](/resume/) is exclusively availabe on this website and other variations elsewhere on the Internet are considered deprecated.

 ### Startups